eugenetriguba/config-file/README.md

 ## About Config File

-The Config File project is designed to allow you to easily manipulate your configuration files with the same simple API. for manipulating INI, JSON, YAML, and TOML configuration files.
+The Config File project is designed to allow you to easily manipulate your configuration files with the same simple API whether they are in INI, JSON, YAML, or TOML.
 For the time being, it only supports INI and JSON.

 ## Installation